grip-on-software/monetdb-import/Database_structure.md

         be multiple rows with the same issue_id.**
     -   **changelog_id** - INT: Version number deduced from the
         changelog.
 The earliest version is has a changelog id of 0.
-    -   **title** - VARCHAR(250): The human-readable title of the work item.
+    -   **title** - TEXT: The human-readable title of the work item.
         This reflects the title at the moment the work item version existed, based on the changelog.
     -   **type** - VARCHAR(64): The work item type (Task, Bug, UseCase), or NULL if this information is not provided by the API.
     -   **priority** - INT: The work item priority (0-99), or NULL if